tributech-solutions/tributech-docs/docs/architecture/dataspace-kit-explained.md

 >###Important Note:
 >
->A DataSpace Coordinator is not on the route of the traffic for the data exchange and even a man-in-the-middle-attack would fail because the coordinator has no private-key material of DataSpace Nodes or Agents.
+>A DataSpace Hub is not on the route of the traffic for the data exchange and even a man-in-the-middle-attack would fail because the Hub has no private-key material of DataSpace Nodes or Agents.

 ## DataSpace Node